 Suggested Materials List

 In the list linked below, I have shared some of my favourite paint colours, brushes and canvases, in case you’d like to add any of them to your home studio setup.
-Although this list is posted in Blick U (Blick Art Supplies), as I mention below, you can also find these materials in several other locations.
+Although this list is posted in Blick U (Blick Art Supplies), you can also find these materials in several other locations.

 Where to shop